mullinmax/ranker/README.md

 presented in order of least recently rated for each user, so once an item is scored a different file will be shown next.
 Each rating stores the time it was submitted so files can be sorted by when a user last rated them.
+The page also displays when the current media was last rated by the user.
+If it was rated today, the timestamp appears in green.

 Admin usernames can be supplied via the `ADMIN_USERS` environment variable as a comma separated list.
 When set, an authenticated admin can visit `/admin` to